Man stabbed near government offices in central London

-LONDON (Reuters) - A man’s life was in danger after he was stabbed near British government offices in central London on Thursday.
+LONDON (Reuters) - A man was stabbed near British government offices in central London on Thursday, police said, adding the incident was not thought to be terrorism-related.

 Police said they were called to Marsham Street where the Home Office (interior ministry) is located after a report of a man armed with a knife.

-They found a man with knife injuries which were being treated as life-threatening.
+They found a man with knife injuries which they initially said were life-threatening.
+A subsequent statement later clarified that the victim’s life was not in danger.
 Another man was arrested at the scene on suspicion of causing grievous bodily harm.

+“We treated a man at the scene and took him to a major trauma center,” London Ambulance Service said in a statement.

 A Reuters photographer saw a man with facial injuries and blood on his front being led from the Home Office building.